 These will take place at the Centro de Investigación de Arquitectura Tradicional (CIAT) that the Universidad Politécnica de Madrid has set up in Boceguillas, in the northeast of the province of Segovia.

 Places will be very limited in order to comply with the possible restrictions due to COVID-19.
 Those interested in attending should send an e-mail to firstname.lastname@example.org before June 25th.
 Attendance will be free, thanks to the support of the Richard H. Driehaus Charitable Lead Trust, but each participant will need to arrange and be responsible for his or her own accommodation, meals and transportation.
 Recommendations will be provided to those interested.

 – Lime and plaster workshop, delivered by Luis Prieto, 2019 Richard H. Driehaus Building Arts Award.

 – Wrought iron and leaded fillings workshop, delivered by Santiago Martínez, 2021 Richard H. Driehaus Building Arts Award.

 – Traditional finishings workshop, delivered by Cristina Thió, 2021 Richard H. Driehaus Building Arts Award.

 – Carpentry workshop, delivered by Paco Luis Martos, 2020 Richard H. Driehaus Building Arts Award.

 This course has been organized by INTBAU and CIAT-UPM, thanks to the support of the Richard H. Driehaus Charitable Lead Trust.

-Further workshops will also be organised at Madrid City Hall later in the month on the 29 and 30 July.
+Further workshops will also be organised at Madrid City Hall later in the summer.
 To view this workshop program, please see here.